DevExpress/devextreme-reactive/packages/dx-react-grid-bootstrap4/README.md

 ## Getting started

-The dx-react-grid-bootstrap4 package provides components and plugins implementing Bootstrap 4 rendering for the React Grid.
+The dx-react-grid-bootstrap4 package provides components and plugins that implement Bootstrap 4 rendering for the React Grid.
 You can use them instead of the ones the React Grid package provides.

 See [demos](https://devexpress.github.io/devextreme-reactive/react/grid/demos/) for more information.